andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Shortsight vs longsight [GT]

 Another sign of failure is failing to realise the difference between learning the domain beyond what the 'requirements' captured vs future proofing.
 The former means due to the deeper insights gained from the domain the model will be more robust and less likely to fall over because the real world seldom changes at the same pace as the requirements on which a software application is built.
 While the latter means, you are anticipating these requirements to come up later and building it in advance.

+We had to "modernise justice" as we delivered things.
-Constantly having to battle with businesss quick wins and resulting tactical solutions incurred so much debt in code.
+This meant we had to push back against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

 ---